 The daily dietary intake should be up to 15mcg or 600 IU per day.
 Foods with great amounts of the vitamin include; blue fish, catfish, cod liver oil, egg yolk, and milk.

 Other good sources are mushrooms, oysters, salmon, shrimp, tuna, and sardines.
 Fish is an excellent source because it contains omega-3 which is part of the Vitamin D production process.
-If the dietary intake and sun exposure is not enough to cover the vitamin deficiency, then supplements are recommended.
-However, it’s highly recommended not to consume more than the recommended dose as it can lead to several side effects.
-These include loss of appetite, nausea, vomiting, constipation, increased heart beat, muscular weakness, and constipation.
+If the dietary intake and sun exposure is not enough to cover the vitamin deficiency, then supplements may be able to help.
+However, it is important not to consume more than the recommended dose as it can lead to several side effects including loss of appetite, nausea, vomiting, constipation, increased heart beat, muscular weakness, and constipation.